marovira/helios-ml/_sources/quick-ref.rst.txt

-By default, the main functions of :py:class:`~helios.trainer.Trainer` (those being :py:meth:`~helios.trainer.Trainer.fit` and :py:meth:`~helios.trainer.Trainer.test`) will automatically catch any unhandled exceptions and re-raise them as :py:class:`RuntimeError`.
+By default, the main functions of :py:class:`~helios.trainer.Trainer` (those being :py:meth:`~helios.trainer.Trainer.fit` and :py:meth:`~helios.trainer.Trainer.test`) will automatically catch any unhandled exceptions and re-raise them.
 Depending on the situation, it may be desirable for certain exceptions to be passed through untouched.
 In order to accommodate this, the trainer has two sets of lists of exception types:

 * :py:attr:`~helios.trainer.Trainer.train_exceptions` and
 * :py:attr:`~helios.trainer.Trainer.test_exceptions`.